Spring Term 2 2019

 This half term we will be exploring the question, “What changes do we see at this time of year?”
 The children will be finding out all about animals that hibernate and exploring the reasons why this occurs.
 We will be focussing on bears using the books “Brown Bear, Brown Bear, What do you see?” and “Polar Bear, Polar Bear what do you hear?”
 The children will be encouraged to use story language both when discussing texts but also to develop their emergent writing.

 We will be looking at the changes that occur at this time of year, including the different colours that can be seen and the changes that take place with the weather.
 The children will find out how they might be able to help birds and creatures at this time of year.
 Art work will focus on the difference between warm and cold colours as well as choosing media and materials to make their own models and sculptures.

 We will be continuing to learn new phonemes as part of Phase 2 and 3 of Letters and Sounds, so that the children can use their phonic knowledge when reading and writing.
-In addition we will be teaching the children “Tricky Words”, words that cannot be ‘sounded out’.
+In addition we will be teaching the children “Tricky Words”.
 We will be encouraging the children to build their independence with reading and writing.
 Letter and number formation will be key to developing this independence.
-We look forward to meeting parents at our ”Reading Meeting” on 6th November, when we will be able to explain how we teach reading and the role of home reading books.
+We look forward to meeting parents at our ”Reading Meeting” on 19th November when we will be able to explain how we teach reading and the role of home reading books.

 As the half term comes to a close the children will be looking forward to celebrating their first Christmas in school.
 They will find out what Christmas is all about and how it is celebrated.
 They will join in the celebrations and Christmas performances in school.